-Ohio’s Republican attorney general said Thursday he’d document a courtroom short opposing a federal choose’s ruling that declared the Affordable Care Act unconstitutional, probably leaving nearly 2 million country residents with pre-current scientific conditions without medical insurance has to the decision be upheld.
+Ohio’s Republican attorney general said Thursday he’d file a courtroom brief opposing a federal judge’s ruling that declared the Affordable Care Act unconstitutional.
+If the decision is upheld, nearly 2 million country residents with pre-current scientific conditions will be left without medical insurance.

-Attorney General Dave Yost informed The Associated Press that U.S. District Judge Reed O’Connor in December “got it incorrect” while he struck down former President Barack Obama’s signature health care law after Congress removed the “personal mandate.”
+Attorney General Dave Yost informed The Associated Press that U.S. District Judge Reed O’Connor “got it incorrect” in December when he struck down former President Barack Obama’s signature health care law after Congress removed the “personal mandate.”
 The mandate required human beings with health insurance to pay fines.

 O’Connor, primarily based in Fort Worth, Texas, ruled on a case delivered by a set of Republican kingdom attorneys.

 Democratic attorneys well-known from 17 states appealed O’Connor’s ruling in January at the 5th U.S. Circuit Court of Appeals.
-Yost stated he deliberated subsequent Monday to file an amicus quick in the guise of requiring insurers to offer coverage for people with pre-present scientific conditions.
+Yost stated he deliberated subsequent Monday to file an amicus brief in the guise of requiring insurers to offer coverage for people with pre-existing medical conditions.

 On Monday, President Donald Trump’s administration filed a two-sentence letter with the 5th Circuit that stated it consents to O’Connor’s ruling.

-Yost said the prison doctrine of severability way that even though one section of the law is repealed, it doesn’t invalidate the whole regulation.
+Yost used the prison doctrine of severability to argue that even though one section of the law is repealed, it doesn’t invalidate the whole regulation.

 “I don’t assume the regulation or the Constitution requires it,” he stated.